wwwouaiebe/leaflet.TravelNotes/src/README.md

 ## What's the difference between debug and release modes?

-In debug mode, the appligation is installed in the leaflet.TravelNotes/debug folder and uses directly the sources files as ES6 modules. that's the more easy way to develop and debug the application.
+In debug mode, the application is installed in the leaflet.TravelNotes/debug folder and uses directly the sources files as ES6 modules. that's the more easy way to develop and debug the application.

 In release mode the application is installed in the leaflet.TravelNotes/dist folder and in the leaflet.TravelNotes/gh-page folder.
 The leaflet.TravelNotes/gh-page folder contains all the needed files to run the application, included last version of leaflet.